Anish-Mitagar/CS532_Final_Project/README.md

 **NOTE 2:** to adjust number of trials, go to line 30 in pipeline.py and change the number inside ```range(<int>)```

-**Step 2:** To generate graphs of the execution time distributions of the pipeline stages per experiment run
+**Step 2:** To generate graphs of the execution time distributions of the pipeline stages per experiment run.
+Outputs to "data" folder.

 ```
 python3 generate_visuals.py
 ```

-**Step 3:** To generate graphs comparing the execution time distributions of the pipeline stages for two experiments run
+**Step 3:** To generate graphs comparing the execution time distributions of the pipeline stages for two experiments run.
+Outputs to "data" folder.

 ```
 python3 comparision_visuals.py <int> <int>